 Correlation between production and mood KPI

 “Production-wise we’re improving.
 And there is a correlation with our Mood KPI.
 I don’t know what affects what, but you know… if you’re not alert then suddenly you have to throw away a big bunch of dough and it starts this negative spiral.”

 “The Celpax verifies the processes we follow when we work,” says Per.

 After the first weeks Finax landed around 75% green: “I figured it wasn’t such a bad result.
 Now we’re at a 91% green Mood KPI!”, says Per.

-“We’re a family owned company and there’s no red tape or formalities.
-If someone has an idea that makes sense we just go for it.“
+Finax is a family-owned company and the managers consider that there is no red tape or formalities.
+If someone has an idea that makes sense they just go for it.

 “We have a pretty good atmosphere” adds Sonja, “I feel this is mirrored in our Celpax results”.